Anesthesiology, Perioperative Care & Pain Medicine Residency

 Residency Application Process

-Residents apply to the program through the Electronic Residency Application Service® (ERAS®).
-One unique advantage to our application process is that a single interview is all that is needed to qualify for both the Manhattan and Brooklyn tracks, as well as the two associated preliminary medicine programs.
-With a single interview, a candidate receives a total of four National Resident Matching Program® codes with which to participate in The Match®.
+Residents apply to the program through the Electronic Residency Application Service (ERAS).
+One unique advantage to our application process is that a single interview is all that is needed to qualify for all of the tracks we offer, as well as the two associated preliminary medicine programs.
+With a single interview, a candidate receives a total of five National Resident Matching Program codes with which to participate in The Match.

 NYU Langone does not offer H-1B sponsorship for house staff, residents, or fellows.
 J-1 sponsorship is available through the Educational Commission for Foreign Medical Graduates (ECFMG).